-Roxanne, who is also a Trustee on the Board of the Dunkirk Activity Centre, works with families in the community providing them with mentoring, advocacy and life skills support.
+Roxanne, who is also a Trustee on the Board of the Dunkirk Activity Centre and Tamaki Budgeting Glen Innes, works with families in the community providing them with mentoring, advocacy and life skills support.

-Roxanne collaborates with a number of like-minded agencies in Tamaki, ensuring children are involved in quality after school programmes such as Kapa Haka; Netball, and Art.
-She was a Facilitator of "Building Awesome Whanau" parenting programme and has a long term and practical approach when partnering with families.
-You will often see Roxanne driving around the local community with a van load of children or delivering bread and food.
+Roxanne ensures children are involved in quality after school programmes such as Kapa Haka; Netball, and Art.
+She has facilitated the "Building Awesome Whanau" parenting programme and has a long term and practical approach when partnering with families.

 Osaiasi Kupu, Social Worker, Tamaki College

-Osaiasi has 15 years of experience in the Social Work sector.
+Osaiasi has 17 years of experience in the Social Work sector with a Bachelor's Degree in Social Work from Auckland Uni.
 Osaiasi's passion is to give people hope and to help them reach their full potential.
 He has developed and facilitated a Children witnessing Violence program and was also a facilitator for the Fa'afaletui Men's Stopping Violence Program - which is the only approved Pacific Domestic Violence Program in NZ.
 Osaiasi has also facilitated programs at Mens prisons and is a founding member of the Ranui Action Project Trust and the Mohetaha Incorporated Society.
 Ozee (as he is known) works with students in the local College and goes above and goes beyond the call of duty when it comes to providing support and encouragement to our young people.

-Russell is one of the co-founders, pioneers and a longstanding member on the board of Tamaki Community Development Trust.
-He is the Principal of Pt England Primary School.
-Experienced in overseas education to the third world, he currently operates a number of youth programmes for local children.
+Russell is one of the co-founders of the Tamaki Community Development Trust.
+Principal of Pt England Primary School, experienced in overseas education to the third world, he currently operates a number of youth programmes for local children.
 Russell has a passion for children and families in the Tamaki community to experience their true potential.
-Russell and his wife Dorothy are the champions of the Manaiakalani initiative which, among other things, have implemented student practice using the media and technologies of e-learning.
+Russell and his wife Dorothy are the champions of the Manaiakalani initiative which implements student practice using media and technologies of e-learning.

 Geoff Sturt, Secretary